christopherhuggins/website/content/publication/article_2020_oceanyearbook.md

 +++
-title = "{Brexit} and the uncertain future of fisheries policy in the {United Kingdom}: political and governance challenges" date = 2020-06-04T00:00:00
+title = "Brexit and the uncertain future of fisheries policy in the United Kingdom: political and governance challenges" date = 2020-06-04T00:00:00

 authors = ["Huggins, C., Connolly, J., McAngus, C., & van der Zwet, A."]